top of page

 The Pottersville House

 Located on the outskirts of Edgefield is a property known as the Pottersville House.
-This structure is the last structure remaining from what was once the town of Pottersville 208 years ago.
-It is believed to have originally been built for and owned by Abner Landrum.
+This structure dates to the late 1700s to early 1800s and is located in the close vicinity of the Pottersville kiln site, built in 1810 by Abner Landrum.
 Abner and John Landrum are credited with introducing Edgefield Pottery to much of North America through their potteries located in Edgefield.

 In the early 1800s, the Landrum family settled in what was then called Edgefield District, now Edgefield County.
 The Landrum's, like many others in the area, owned slaves who helped run their plantations and businesses.
 In 1810 Dr. Abner Landrum built an entire community around the slave production of stoneware pottery, referred to as Landrumsville, and later recognized as Pottersville.